Potassium nitrate: From caves

 Major natural sources of potassium nitrate were the deposits crystallizing from cave walls and the accumulations of bat guano in caves.
 Extraction is accomplished by immersing the guano in water for a day, filtering, and harvesting the crystals in the filtered water.
 Traditionally, guano was the source used in Laos for the manufacture of gunpowder for Bang Fai rockets.

+Calcium nitrate, or lime saltpetre, was discovered on the walls of stables, from the urine of barnyard animals.

 Nitraries

-Potassium nitrate was produced in a nitrary.
-The process involved burial of excrements (human or animal) in a field beside the nitraries, watering them and waiting until leaching allowed saltpeter to come to the ground surface by efflorescence.
+Potassium nitrate was produced in a nitrary or "saltpetre works".
+The process involved burial of excrements (human or animal) in a field beside the nitraries, watering them and waiting until leaching allowed saltpeter to migrate to the surface by efflorescence.
 Operators then gathered the resulting powder and transported it to be concentrated by ebullition in the boiler plant.

 Besides "Montepellusanus", during the thirteenth century (and beyond) the only supply of saltpeter across Christian Europe (according to "De Alchimia" in 3 manuscripts of Michael Scot, 1180–1236) was "found in Spain in Aragon in a certain mountain near the sea".

-In 1561, Elizabeth I of England, at war with Philip II of Spain, became unable to import saltpeter (of which the Kingdom of England had no home production), and had to pay "300 pounds gold" to the German captain Gerrard Honrik for the manual "Instructions for making salpeter to growe" (the secret of the "Feuerwerkbuch" -the nitraries-).
+In 1561, Elizabeth I, Queen of England and Ireland, who was at war with Philip II of Spain, became unable to import saltpeter (of which the Kingdom of England had no home production), and had to pay "300 pounds gold" to the German captain Gerrard Honrik for the manual "Instructions for making saltpeter to growe" (the secret of the "Feuerwerkbuch" -the nitraries-).